 A strong and positive culture starts and ends with leadership; just as the C-Suite defines the vision and core values or an organization, culture starts at the top and is enforced by leaders at all levels.
 As a key operational player, this presents the HR department an excellent opportunity to influence strategy upwards and help disseminate culture across the company.
-Interacting with employees at key points like onboarding, performance reviews, and exit interviews provides real insight into the employee experience.
+Interacting with employees at key points like onboarding, performance reviews, one on ones, and exit interviews provides real insight into the employee experience.
 Insights from these touchpoints can be invaluable to leadership and can bridge the gap between the CEO and the newest hire.

 Influencing something so intangible may seem daunting, but it is very achievable.
 The first step is understanding the culture, both in theory and in practice.
 You don’t have to sign up for an episode of Undercover Boss to do it - you can observe and experience it through your interactions with others.
 In fact, this is possibly the best way to approach culture because it is a cumulative experience, not a single, derivative occurrence.
 From there you can begin to see if there are areas for improvement.
 Whether you have a good idea of your company culture or are just starting to develop one, here are some thought exercises to think critically about your culture: